Recently Browsing 0 members

 In the Deckard Cain Meta Tier List made by @Oxygen, @MagikMurlok asked if someone could compile a list of Heroes that have strong self-sustain that can be viable in matches that features no Supports.
 I decided to help.

-I ended making a list of all non-Support Heroes that have any form of self-healing.
+I ended making a list of all non-Healer Heroes that have any form of self-healing.
 Took me around 6 hours to compile every single nook and cranny (with all the revisions and edits), so here it is!
 I hope this help.
 Any feedback is welcome.

 Special thanks to @ExorionAether for the help with talents and Heroes I missed, forgot or did not include originally for other reasons.